 The five Buddha families and their colors

 The five main colors that are used in mandalas correspond with the 5 Buddhas and their families.
-The concept of the “Five Buddha Families” is a great way of developing our mind to a higher level of consciousness.
+The concept of the “Five Buddha Families” is a great way of developing our minds to a higher consciousness level.

-Each one of the families embodies one of the five aspects of enlightenment which manifests as the neurotic states of our minds in the form of anger, jealousy, ignorance, pride, and arrogance.
+Each of the families embodies one of the five aspects of enlightenment: the neurotic states of our minds in anger, jealousy, ignorance, pride, and arrogance.

 The 5 Buddha Families and their colors are as follows:

 This is the head of the Buddha family.
-Vairochana is white Buddha and sometimes blue.
+Vairochana is a white Buddha and sometimes blue.

 This is the head of the Vajra family.
 Askshobhya is the blue Buddha and sometimes white.

 This is the head of the Ratna or the jewel family.
-Ratnasambhaba is yellow Buddha.
+Ratnasambhaba is a yellow Buddha.

 This is the head of the Padma or the lotus family.
-Amitabha is red Buddha.
+Amitabha is a red Buddha.

 This is the head of the karma or action family.
-Amoghasiddhi is green Buddha.
+Amoghasiddhi is a green Buddha.

 What are the uses of a mandala?